k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 ## How does it Work

-1. The customer's security team administrator creates a set of credentials on either a database or a similarly secured resource server, and then provisions them as secrets in the Secrets Management provider.
+1. The customer's security team administrator creates a set of credentials on either a database or a similarly secured resource server and then provisions them as secrets in the Secrets Management provider.
 The latter encrypts and stores the credentials within the secrets.
-2. The administrator has to grant Fabric (client application) with permissions to approach these secrets.
+2. The administrator has to grant Fabric (client application) permission to approach these secrets.
-3. When Fabric opens a connection in order to access the database/resource server via an interface, it examines whether its credentials are defined as reference IDs in the external Secrets Management provider.
-If they are defined as such, Fabric queries the Secrets Management provider for the relevant secrets.
+3. When Fabric opens a connection to access the database/resource server via an interface, it examines whether its credentials are defined as reference IDs in the external Secrets Management provider.
+Fabric queries the Secrets Management provider for the relevant secrets if they are defined as such.
-4. The Secrets Management provider retrieves, decrypts and returns the secrets to Fabric over a secured (HTTPS with TLS) channel.
+4. The Secrets Management provider retrieves, decrypts, and returns the secrets to Fabric over a secured (HTTPS with TLS) channel.
 5. Fabric uses the secrets as the resource server credentials, as defined in the interface.
 6. Fabric caches the credentials in memory.
-If the connection to a resource server fails due to credentials, Fabric assumes that the credentials were changed, and it accesses the Secrets Management provider again for getting them.
+If the connection to a resource server fails due to credentials, Fabric assumes that the credentials were changed, and it accesses the Secrets Management provider again to get them.

 ## Using Secrets Management Services

-In order to use a Secrets Management provider, you should:
+To use a Secrets Management provider, you should:

 1. Set the configuration in the config.ini file with the selected Secrets Management provider's access and permission details.
-2. Provision and mark the required interface connection details as those that should be taken from the Secrets Management provider, as part of the project's implementation settings.
+2. Provision and mark the required interface connection details as those that should be taken from the Secrets Management provider as part of the project's implementation settings.

 ### Config.ini file

-Each supported Secrets Management provider has its own dedicated section in the config.ini file, with all the required access and permission details.
+Each supported Secrets Management provider has a dedicated section in the config.ini file with all the required access and permission details.

 In addition to populating these details, you **must** turn it on by setting the 'ENABLED' property to 'true' in the chosen Secrets Management provider section.